 As the heart problem gets worse, the heart grows weaker and is less able to pump oxygen-rich blood to the rest of the body.
 Because the heart must work harder to pump blood through the body, it tries to make up for this extra work by becoming enlarged (hypertrophied).
 In time, the heart works so hard to pump blood that it may simply "wear out," and be unable to meet even the smallest pumping demands.
-Medicines, mechanical devices to assist the heart, and other therapies can sometimes help and even improve a patient's condition.
+Medicines, mechanical devices to assist the heart, and other therapies (including stem cell therapy) can sometimes help and even improve a patient's condition.
 But when those treatments fail, transplantation becomes the only option.

 The First Step Toward Transplantation

 In most cases, your personal doctor will make the first inquiry about a transplant.
 Doctors who contact a transplant team will talk about your medical history, current condition, physical abilities, test results, and other important information.
 Your doctors will be asked to send your records to the transplant team so they can carefully review your medical history.
 You must then have a complete evaluation to find out how severe your condition is and whether other therapies may help you.

 The transplant candidates who have the best results are younger than 60 years old and have no serious medical problems other than those with their heart.
 Patients older than 60 are considered for transplant on an individual basis.